 Note: Appendix IX contains a technical paper that provides further details on the above technology.

-GRTgaz approach to improve pipeline survey
+GRTgaz’s approach to Improve Pipeline Survey

 In addition to developing new action plans in the field of third party interference, GRTgaz focused in 2010 on the improvement of an existing fundamental one : network survey either by air, car or on foot which, by the way, is commonly carried out by all TSOs (sometimes quite regulated).
 Periodic survey is usually efficient when seeking for suspicious digging works in the vicinity of a gas pipeline (especially undeclared digging works).
 The frequency of survey is defined in continuity with the past and often the same frequency is adopted for several pipelines not having the same context (an urban environment versus a rural one…).
 One may expect that the frequency of survey is a key parameter which, if high enough, enables to reduce significantly pipeline damages.
 Nevertheless, one can also imagine that any TSO cannot afford for high survey frequencies which of course induce high operational costs.
 A balance is to be found between those two aspects, i.e. seeking for the highest survey frequency consistent with the cost capacity of a TSO.
 Based on a risk cost assessment, GRTgaz developed a new approach tailoring the frequency of survey per pipeline or family of pipelines.
 The goal is not to reduce the global budget dedicated to this survey plan but to improve its efficiency by targeting pipelines according to their risk level.
 The approach led to the development of a special tool (ORM©) which numerically simulates for the whole transmission network the right survey frequency per class of pipelines.